Why visit Moholoholo Wildlife Rehabilitation Centre on your safari in South Africa?

 Birds at Moholoholo Wildlife Rehabilitation Centre

-Where do the animals at Moholoholo Center come from?
+Where do the animals at Moholoholo Centre come from?

-Animals are brought to the wildlife center from all over South Africa.
+Animals are brought to the wildlife centre from all over South Africa.

 Once the animals are healthy enough they are re-introduced to natural environments.
-The animals that cannot be rehabilitated sufficiently to be returned to their wild habitats are cared for at the wildlife center.
-These resident animals are then used to help educate local and international visitors to the center.
+The animals that cannot be rehabilitated sufficiently to be returned to their wild habitats are cared for at the wildlife centre.
+These resident animals are then used to help educate local and international visitors to the centre.

-What animals are they breeding at Moholoholo Wildlife Center?
+What animals are they breeding at Moholoholo Wildlife Centre?

 Many wild animals and birds have been successfully bred and released into the wild, including:

-- Serval Cats: a very rare feline species.
+• Serval cats: a very rare feline species.
 Bred and released around 150 serval cats back into areas where they were no longer found.
-A very successful breeding program, with serval filling their niche and breeding.
+A very successful breeding program, with serval cats filling their niche and breeding.

-- The Taita Falcon: one of the rarest Falcon species in Africa.
-Will be bred at the animal rescue center.
+• The Taita falcon: one of the rarest falcon species in Africa.
+Will be bred at the animal rescue centre.

 How does the Moholoholo non-profit organization sustain itself?